Skip to content

 Adding Data in Batches

-Use the import flow when ingesting large datasets.
+Use the upload URL flow when ingesting large datasets.
 The flow has two steps:

 1. Request an upload URL